UltraMessaging/um_troubleshoot/README.md

 ## Test Setup

-We ran the shell script "tst.sh" which executes set of standard UM example applicaitons and captures monitoring data (in "lbmmon.log") and packets (in "test.pcap").
+We ran the shell script "tst.sh", which executes a set of standard UM example applications and captures monitoring data (in "lbmmon.log") and packets (in "test.pcap").

 You can also run "tst.sh", but will need to make changes for your environment